-Curfew, more tear gas in Baghdad after 2 days of violence
+Curfew, more shooting in Baghdad after 2 days of violence

-BAGHDAD (AP) - Iraqi security forces used tear gas against a few hundred protesters gathered in central Baghdad on Thursday, hours after a curfew was announced in the Iraqi capital on the heels of two days of deadly violence that gripped the country amid anti-government protests.
+BAGHDAD (AP) - Iraqi security forces fired live bullets and used tear gas against a few hundred protesters gathered in central Baghdad on Thursday, hours after a curfew was announced in the Iraqi capital on the heels of two days of deadly violence that gripped the country amid anti-government protests.

 Before dawn, explosions were heard inside Baghdad’s heavily fortified Green Zone, home to government offices and foreign embassies.
 The U.S.-led coalition said an investigation is underway, adding that no coalition forces or assets were hit.